 Once you make your first transfer, you may not need some of this information on your subsequent transfers.

-The inflows to South Korea are driven by different needs.
-The amounts sent vary in size, frequency, and the source country.
+Different needs drive the inflows to South Korea.
+As a result, the amounts sent vary in size, frequency, and the source country.
 Below are some of the common reasons remittances keep on flowing to South Korea.

-In highly speculative zones such as the capital Seoul, Gwacheon and Sejong City real estate assets attract a mixture of diaspora and local South Koreans.
-The median cost of buying a home in Seoul is USD 95,000.
+In highly speculative zones such as the capital Seoul, Gwacheon, and Sejong City, real estate assets attract a mixture of diaspora and local South Koreans.
+For example, the median cost of buying a home in Seoul is USD 95,000.

 People planning to go for a holiday in South Korea send money in advance to booking companies or direct to hotels in the country.
 These payments are captured as inflows.